-1 = Analog I/O (see notes below)
+1 = Analog I/O(1,2)

 0 = Digital I/O

 Note 1: Setting a pin to an analog input disables the digital input buffer.
 The corresponding TRIS bit should be set to input mode when using pins as analog inputs.
 Only AN2 is an analog I/O, all other ANx pins are analog inputs.